 ‘Latham & Watkins are an emerging force in competition litigation (especially in relation to financial services cartels), and are very well regarded in this area.’

 - Representing Meta in its acquisition of GIPHY and related UK litigation before the Competition Appeal Tribunal and Court of Appeal.

 - Representing GRAIL in the EC’s review of its acquisition by Illumina, a landmark case concerning the application of the referral powers under Article 22 of the EU Merger Regulation.

 - Representing Renesas Group in defending a follow-on damages claim for circa £400m in connection with the European Commission’s Smart Card Chips cartel decision.

 Morgan, Lewis & Bockius UK LLP‘s ‘extremely skilled and responsive‘ contentious practice is exceptionally active in pharmaceutical sector matters, acting in a number of multi-party appeals before the CAT and the High Court.
 The team is also noted for its capabilities in the retail, media, and transport sectors.
 The competition group is headed up by Frances Murphy, an ‘experienced, tenacious and perceptive‘ practitioner whose recent key engagements include significant retail sector antitrust appeals before the Supreme Court.
 Joanna Christoforou is recommended for her expertise in big-ticket cartel and abuse of dominance investigations, and consequent court proceedings.
-Senior associate Leonidas Theodosiou is noted for his extensive international capabilities.
+Partner Leonidas Theodosiou is noted for his extensive international capabilities.